Benugo: Public spaces

 In addition to the high street business, Benugo also runs the cafes and restaurants in a number of public spaces, including the Victoria and Albert Museum.
 The company provides catering facilities in the Natural History Museum, The Science Museum, and most recently The British Museum and Wellcome Collection in 2012 and 2013 respectively.
 In 2013, Benugo began planning a bar and café at the English National Opera.
 As of 2015, this development is not yet complete.

 Benugo also operates restaurants in or next to other cultural and public spaces including at the Museum of London, the Bishopsgate Institute, in Hyde Park, at Westminster Abbey, at National Museums Scotland and in Lincoln's Inn Fields.

-The club at the House of St Barnabas

-In 2013, Benugo opened The Club restaurant and bar at the House of St Barnabas, and is part of the charity's employment academy.
-Benugo guarantees to take on a certain number of graduates from the charity's academy per year and also agrees to train them for careers in hospitality within the club.